StreamDeploy/streamdeploy-agent/SSH_TUNNEL.md

 ## Command Type Determination

-The agent determines how to handle the `tmp` command based on its format:
+The agent determines how to handle the `cmd` command based on its format:

 ### Custom Commands (Internal Communication)
 Commands starting with `"custom "` are treated as internal communication: